imcf/FISH_Quant/README.md

 ### Installation instructions ###

-# Download code from the Downloads section (Select Download repository) https://bitbucket.org/muellerflorian/fish_quant/overview
+1. Download code from the Downloads section (Select Download repository) https://bitbucket.org/muellerflorian/fish_quant/overview
-# The code is provided in an zip archive with a name like muellerflorian-fish_quant-b4177b99dc53.zip.
+1. The code is provided in an zip archive with a name like muellerflorian-fish_quant-b4177b99dc53.zip.
 The last part of the name will change over time reflecting new version.
 To avoid updating the path-definition each time you download a new version of FISH-quant (see next), we recommend copying the content of this archive to a folder called FISH_quant in the user folder of Matlab.
-3. Under windows this folder is usually C:\Users\usr_name\Documents\MATLAB, where usr_name is the user name.
+1. Under windows this folder is usually C:\Users\usr_name\Documents\MATLAB, where usr_name is the user name.
 This path can be found with the Matlab command userpath.
-4. Create a folder FISH-quant, and copy the content of the downloaded archive in this folder.
+1. Create a folder FISH-quant, and copy the content of the downloaded archive in this folder.
 In the example above, you will have a folder C:\Users\muellerf\Documents\MATLAB\FISH_QUANT with all the source code.
-5. Update Matlab path definition.
+1. Update Matlab path definition.
 This can be done with a few simple steps in Matlab.
-a.
-In the Matlab menu select File > Set Path
+    1. In the Matlab menu select File > Set Path
-b.
-This will open a dialog box.
+    1. This will open a dialog box.
 In this box select Add with subfolders …
-c.
-This will open another dialog.
+    1. This will open another dialog.
 Here select the folder of FISH_QUANT from step 1, e.g. C:\Users\muellerf\Documents\MATLAB\FISH_QUANT.
 Click OK.
-d.
-To save this settings press Save.
+    1. To save this settings press Save.
 Depending on the settings of the installation of Matlab this might results in a warning saying that the changes to path cannot be saved.
 Matlab proposes to save the path-definition file pathdef.m to another location.
 Click Yes.
 Select a directory of choice, e.g. the Matlab work directory of the user.

 For more details, we refer to the FQ manual.